Same-Day Emergency Dentist in Arlington, TX

 Most dental emergencies can be mitigated with simple first aid steps:

 - Oral pain: You may find it helpful to take an over-the-counter medication to help with any pain or swelling that you’re experiencing.
-You can also use a gentle warm or cold compress for the affected area to help ease any discomfort until you make it in to see our Arlington, TX, dental team.
+You can also use a gentle warm or cold compress for the affected area to help ease any discomfort until you make it in to see our Arlington, TX,

 What to Do if You Have an Oral Infection

-Oral infections are a serious and sometimes life-threatening condition.
-Many people are unaware that they have an oral infection until they begin experiencing the telltale signs of extreme discomfort and painful swelling.
 The results of leaving this condition unattended are even worse, including things like gum disease, abscesses, and heart disease, and in some cases, it can even lead to death.

 If you believe you might be suffering from an oral infection of any kind, it is imperative that you call our offices immediately for relief in Arlington, Texas.
 If your infection has become a dental emergency, meaning you’re experiencing severe pain or interruption of your daily life, our team of emergency dental experts is available to help you get quick relief.

-Dr. Heather Martinson, D.D.S., and her talented team are proud to provide a calm, safe atmosphere to help you move through your time of crisis with minimal discomfort.
+Dr. Heather Martinson, D.D.S., and her talented team are proud to provide a calm, safe atmosphere to help you move through your time of crisis with minimal discomfort

 Call us today at (817) 483-6699 or

-click here to book your emergency visit.
+click here to book your emergency appointment.

 What to Do if You Have Oral Swelling or Bleeding